August - October 2022

 For those interested in attending the New Jersey Craft - Vendor Event for FREE this is the link

-Due to COVID 19, there has been minimal interaction.
+Due to COVID 19, majority of workshops and training is be held virtually. and there has been minimal interaction.
 We pray ALL are keeping safe following guidelines of social distance

 Did you know?

 You need to be aware that the minority population in the United States will become the majority population by 2047 or sooner.
 The majority population in your hometown of Queens, New York now consist of over 50 percent of minority individuals.

 If America is going to be great again, every individual must have the opportunity to develop his or her potential through fair public policy initiatives that will give them a fair chance in this country, advocated by government leadership.

 We also provided a wide variety of free and low-cost workshops throughout

 New Jersey, New York, Pennsylvania and via ZOOM.

 NY Small Business EXPO REPORTS SOCIAL MEDIA STATS.

 FROM A RECENT SURVEY CONDUCTED ON DIGITAL MARKETING REVEALS